eurbs/digifab/lab3/README.md

 9. **Draw circle around object before printing** this gets the extrusion going for better sticking
 10. **Option for output directory** And default to a gcode directory.
 11. **Support Brims**. `resizePerimeters()` already does this for wall heights, but unfortunately we have a bug for our bottom layer perimeter.
 With a little bit of bug hunting and some repurposing of code, brims would be supported.
+12. **Log Level Option**.
+We'd like to keep our print statements and debug logs, but have the option to run our program without forcing users to see those logs.
+Lesson learned for all future projects.

 ## Summary